Medical Laboratory Technician (MLT)

 The number will vary cohort to cohort based on the number of available clinical sites for student rotations, but typically ranges from 12-18 students.

 All transcript-related questions are answered by Counseling Services.

 International students have the same application process as non-international students.
 However, foreign transcripts must be evaluated by a NACES approved independent agency.
 As with all applicants outside of the Los Rios Community College District, individuals seeking prerequisite equivalency must provide course descriptions for the semester in which the course was taken.
 For more information please call Counseling Services at 916-608-6510 (FLC) or 530-642-5645 (EDC) and schedule an appointment.
-Please note that the State of California will only accept ACCRAO foreign transcript evaluations for MLT Licensure.

 Yes, financial aid is available to students in the MLT Program.
 Please visit our Financial Aid Department for more information.